DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 $q-tta-two$

-Taking on teacher training and preparing for a new career can be daunting for anyone, but taking your next step might be more complicated if you have caring responsibilities, people dependent on your earnings, or you are living with a disability.
+Teaching is an exciting career, but figuring out if it's right for you can be more complicated if you have caring responsibilities, people dependent on your earnings, or you are living with a disability.

 Your Teacher Training Adviser can help you navigate your path into teaching, and make sure you get any additional help that is available.
 Your adviser will be just a call, message or email away.

-## Meet Simon, a teacher training adviser
+## Meet Simon, a Teacher Training Adviser

 <iframe class="lazyload" data-src="https://www.youtube-nocookie.com/embed/T9Bhcaa6LJ4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Already applied and been unsuccessful?

-Our teacher training advisers can help make your next application stronger.
-They’ll work with you to:
+Our Teacher Training Advisers can help make your next application stronger.
+They’ll help you:

 * act on any feedback
-* take practical steps to improve your application, like getting school experience
-* get the qualifications you need to become a teacher
+* understand the qualifications you need to become a teacher
-* edit your personal statement
+* improve your personal statement

 ## Are you ready for an Adviser?